Geoffrey Bawa: Influence

 Geoffrey Bawa influenced a generation of architects in Sri Lanka after him, but his legacy was also embraced in Asia and around the world.

 List of works

-Geoffrey Bawa's work was mainly in Sri Lanka, but included several other countries as well: nine times in India, three times in Indonesia, twice in Mauritius and once in Fiji, and Singapore.
+Bawa's work was mainly in Sri Lanka, but included several other countries as well: nine times in India, three times in Indonesia, twice in Mauritius and once in Fiji, and Singapore.
 His works include houses, hotels, schools, clubs, offices and government buildings, most notably the Sri Lankan Parliament Building.
 Today, the Gallery Café on Paradise Road in Colombo is located in Bawa's former office building.